Object pronouns in Spanish

-Spanish object pronouns are Spanish personal pronouns that take the function of the object in the sentence.
+In Spanish, object pronouns are personal pronouns that take the function of the object in the sentence.
 Object pronouns may be both clitic and non-clitic, with non-clitic forms carrying greater emphasis.
-When used as clitics, object pronouns are generally proclitic, i.e. they appear before the verb of which they are the object; enclitic pronouns (i.e. pronouns attached to the end of the verb) appear with positive imperatives, infinitives, and gerunds.
+When used as clitics, object pronouns are generally proclitic, meaning they appear before the verb of which they are the object; enclitic pronouns (pronouns attached to the end of the verb) appear with positive imperatives, infinitives, and gerunds.
 Non-clitic forms, by contrast, can appear anywhere in the sentence but can only rarely be used without their clitic counterparts.
-When used together, clitic pronouns cluster in specific orders based primarily on person, and clitic doubling is often found as well.
-In many dialects in Central Spain, including that of Madrid, there exists the phenomenon of leísmo, which is using the indirect object pronoun le as the direct object pronoun where most other dialects would use lo (masculine) or la (feminine).
+When used together, clitic pronouns cluster in specific orders based primarily on person; clitic doubling is often found as well.
+In many dialects in Central Spain, including that of Madrid, speakers exhibit leísmo, using the indirect object pronoun le as the direct object pronoun where most other dialects would use lo (masculine) or la (feminine).

 History

 As the history of the Spanish language saw the shedding of Latin declensions, only the subject and prepositional object survived as independent personal pronouns in Spanish: the rest became clitics.
 These clitics may be proclitic or enclitic, or doubled for emphasis.
 In modern Spanish, the placement of clitic pronouns is determined morphologically by the form of the verb.
 Clitics precede most conjugated verbs but come after infinitives, gerunds, and positive imperatives.
 For example: me vio but verme, viéndome, ¡véame!
 Exceptions exist for certain idiomatic expressions, like "once upon a time" (Érase una vez).